NegasiHaile/negasihaile.github.io/README.md

 ## Hi there 👋

 I'm passionate about leveraging data to revolutionize healthcare decision support tools and improve patient outcomes.
-Check my [PORTFOLIO](https://negasihaile.github.io/negasihaile/) here.

 - ✅ I’m a **JavaScript full-stack** developer and **Data Scientist** .
 - 🌱 I focus on Web based **AI Solutions** and **Digital Healthcare Transformation**.